AlKurakov/hexlet-git/README.md

 Hello, Hexlet!
-# hexlet-git
-changes2
+How are you?